fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/advanced-features.md

 [Send Conversation Events](third-party-bots-custom-endpoint-service-implementation.html#send-conversation-events)
 endpoint of the Custom Endpoint service.
 To ensure the validity of the response, brands can use our [Conversation Tester feature](third-party-bots-conversation-tester.html).
-In the case of Structure Content validation, you can also leverage [this tool](https://livepersoninc.github.io/json-pollock/editor/).
+In the case of Structured Content validation, you can also leverage [this tool](https://livepersoninc.github.io/json-pollock/editor/).

 ### Sending Encoded Metadata